Wxrren/FCC-Legacy-Full-Stack-Certification/README.md

 Welcome to the repository for my FreeCodeCamp Responsive Web Design Certification projects!
 Here, you'll find the projects I completed as part of the certification program.

+## Project Progress

+Throughout my learning journey, I will be posting my project progress in this repository.
+You can follow along and see the evolution of my projects as I complete each course and work on the certification project.

 ## Project Overview

 The certification program consists of five courses that cover HTML and CSS fundamentals.
 Each course focuses on building a specific web application.
 The projects included in this repository are: